 Our troop focuses on scout advancement activities.
 As a result, we have been very successful with advancement of individual scouts along the scouting ranks.
 Over 20% of the scouts that join Troop 4 have eventually reached Eagle Scout; a much higher percentate than the national average.
-We have had more than 25 Scouts reach the rank of Eagle in our short history, and 3 Eagle Scouts have received and accepted Congressional appointments to attend the United States Naval Academy and United States Military Academy at West Point.
+We have had more than 42 Scouts reach the rank of Eagle in our short history, and 3 Eagle Scouts have received and accepted Congressional appointments to attend the United States Naval Academy and United States Military Academy at West Point.

 Dues and Re-Charter Fees

-Dues for the year are $95 per scout due in September with a $85 fee for additional siblings.
-This fee combines both Troop dues and the annual BSA Re-charter fee; and a portion of the Knox Trail Council activity fee that was instituted this year.
+Dues for the year are $125 per scout due in September with a $105 fee for additional siblings.
+This fee combines both Troop dues; the annual BSA Re-charter fee; and a portion of the Knox Trail Council activity fee that was instituted this year.
 A few times per year, there are nominal fees charged for attending places that charge an admission fee, or for when we occasionally cook “troop” style – which is requested only if the scout attends the event.